marijnh/Eloquent-JavaScript/20_node.md

 The `console.log` method in Node does something similar to what it does in the browser.
 It prints out a piece of text.
-But in Node, the text will go to the process' ((standard output)) stream, rather than to a browser's ((JavaScript console)).
+But in Node, the text will go to the process's ((standard output)) stream, rather than to a browser's ((JavaScript console)).
 When running `node` from the command line, that means you see the logged values in your ((terminal)).